Social Media Response Time Benchmarks for 2026

 X (Twitter): 15 to 30 Minutes

 X has the shortest response time expectations of any major platform.
 The real-time nature of the feed creates an expectation of near-instant communication.
-Brands that respond within 15 minutes on X see 3x higher satisfaction scores compared to those responding after an hour.
+Brands that respond within 15 minutes on X tend to see markedly higher satisfaction than those responding after an hour.
 For agencies, this means X DMs and mentions need dedicated monitoring during business hours.

 - User expectation: under 30 min